fboender/sla/README.md

 Every task running / build system I've researched is either for a specific language, too large or complicated or uses declarative style build rules.
 Declarative rules are very limited in their capabilities.
-It's often not even possible, or very awkward, to do loops, which immediately leads to the creation of helper shell scripts.
+It's often not even possible, or very awkward, to do loops.
+This immediately leads to the creation of helper shell scripts.
 The build tool then becomes nothing more than a wrapper around those scripts.
 So why not use shell scripts right away?
 That's what Sla does.